 The total bandwidth of a slot (or its speed) is determined by how many lanes it connects to and the version of the PCIe interface.

-Different PCIe Version and Their Impact on Performance
+Different PCIe Versions and Their Impact on Performance

-With every new version, the PCIe interface drastically improves on its per lane speed.
-So much so that with every newer generation, each lane doubles its bandwidth.
+With every new version, the PCIe interface drastically improves its per-lane speed, so much so that each lane doubles its bandwidth with every newer generation.

-The following tables shows different PCIe version and their corresponding bandwidth (speed):
+The following tables show different PCIe version and their corresponding bandwidth (speed):

-Essentially with every newer PCIe version, manufacturers can design and build components with double the performance as compared to previous version.
-This may include more powerful graphics cards or NVMe SSDs that have very high transfer rates.
+With every newer PCIe version, manufacturers can design and build components with double the performance compared to the previous version.
+This may include more powerful graphics cards or NVMe SSDs with high transfer rates.

 What Determines the PCIe Version of Your PC/Slots?

-There are two important components that determine the PCIe version of your PC in general and of the slots in particular:
+Two critical components determine the PCIe version of your PC in general and of the slots in particular:

 - CPU Model